-The Children and Families Act 2014 is driving forward work to tackle ineffective arrangements between education, health and social care agencies which have impacted on the ability of high needs learners to successfully transition from school, to post-16 provision and to adult life.
+The Children and Families Act 2014 is forwarding work to tackle ineffective arrangements between education, health and social care agencies which have impacted on the ability of high needs learners to successfully transition from school, to post-16 provision and to adult life.
+The Care Act 2014 also focuses on improving services for individuals with SEN by promoting a focus on outcomes, overall wellbing, community support and personalisation of care.
+These acts call for legislative changes to the provision of CYP SEN services and the integration of education, health and social care in the hopes of improving service delivery and the value of services.

-2 years on short term funding from central government to support implementation of the reforms is coming to an end.
+Amonst these changes, two years of short-term funding from central government to support implementation of the reforms is coming to an end.
 The independent supporters programme continues and the Parent Carer Forum who bring parents together provide invaluable support and advice for families.

-The Act initiated a new process for Education, Health and Care (EHC) plans and the transfer of statements of SEN to EHC plans January 2016 marking just over one third of the way through the transition period (due to end by April 2018) for local authorities to transfer statements to EHC plans[181].

-The legal test of when a child or young person requires an EHC plan remains the same as that for a statement under the Education Act 1996 i.e. a child with SEN receives and EHC plan when assessed as requiring one.
+These acts initiated a new process for Education, Health and Care Plans (EHCP) and the transfer of statements of SEN to EHC plans January 2016 marking just over one third of the way through the transition period (due to end by April 2018) for local authorities to transfer statements to EHCP[180].
+The legal test of when a child or young person requires an EHCP remains the same as that for a statement under the Education Act 1996 (i.e. a child with SEN receives and EHCP when assessed as requiring one).